ChankiWu/BachelorCapstoneProject/README.md

 This is Graduation project for University's last dance.

-his is how this web app works:
+Follwing is how this web app works:

 1.Using the Web Speech API’s SpeechRecognition interface to listen your voice from a microphone